devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Name

-Provide a name to your registry, this name will be shown to you in Docker Build Config as a drop-down.
+Provide a `Name` to your registry, this name will be shown to you in `Docker Build Config` as a drop-down.

 ### Registry type

-Select type of Registry from the drop-down, Currently we are Supporting Multiple Types of Container Registry across Global Platforms.
-By default `ECR` is Selected
+Select `Registry type` from the drop-down, currently we are supporting multiple types of container registry across different global platforms. by default `ECR` is selected

-Registries we are Supporting are-:
+Registries we are supporting are-:

   * <a href= #ECR>Elastic Container Registry (ECR)</a>
   * <a href= #Docker>Docker-Hub</a>